KantaraInitiative/WG-ANCR/dpv/conv108-dpv-extension-spec.md

 2. **Art 5.4 as a fresh class.** `conv108:CompatibleSecondaryPurposeBasis` is minted under `conv108:LawfulProcessingBasis` only, not as a subclass of any existing DPV secondary-use term, because the Art 5.4 compatibility test is treaty-specific (sections 3, 6).
 3. **I16 chain-of-notice roles.** Chain participants bind to ISO/IEC 22989 AI-lifecycle roles (AI designer, AI developer, AI producer / trainer, AI operator / deployer), each notice bound to party plus version and tested by the next participant (section 7.1).
 4. **I12 / I13 ANCR field reuse.** I12 and I13 reuse existing ANCR field names rather than minting `conv108:` duplicates: I12 maps to ANCR `notice_id` plus `notice_version_reference`; I13 maps to ANCR `receipt_id` (base `record_id`).
 Mapping in section 7.1; retired terms noted in section 6.
-5. **Assurance is class-bound (v1 / v2 / v3), not "Type 3."** The assessment method is fixed by the object under assessment, not stacked as a conformity-assessment tier on a single object: TPI v1 assesses a controller (automated 6-indicator probe); TPI v2 assesses a governance instrument, including this extension (Layer A 4 indicators plus Layer C governance-trust, baseline Convention 108+ Art 8.2, expert-authored; section 9); TPI v3 assesses an AI system across its lifecycle (chain-of-notice I16, provenance plus Art 5.4 I5/I3, live model-state I15, chain-scoped cross-border I8, dual-held custody I11; sections 9.1a, 9.3), and is a 0PN / ANCR in-development, PROPOSED class, undefined elsewhere, expert-authored.
+5. **Assurance is class-bound (v1 / v2 / v3), not "Type 3."** The assessment method is fixed by the object under assessment, not stacked as a conformity-assessment tier on a single object: TPI v1 (Controller Control) assesses a controller (automated 6-indicator probe); TPI v2 (Regulatory Control) assesses a governance instrument, including this extension (Layer A 4 indicators plus Layer C governance-trust, baseline Convention 108+ Art 8.2, expert-authored; section 9); TPI v3 (Data Control) assesses a dynamic data control system across its lifecycle (chain-of-notice I16, provenance plus Art 5.4 I5/I3, live model-state I15, chain-scoped cross-border I8, dual-held custody I11; sections 9.1a, 9.3), and is an Open ANCR in-development, PROPOSED class, undefined elsewhere, expert-authored.
 The three are additive, not alternatives.
 The record (I1-I16) is version-agnostic; only the assessment is class-bound (class taxonomy in section 9.3).
 The evidence criteria in section 8 remain the record-level pass/fail conditions common to all three classes.
-All three TPI methods are 0PN / ANCR alignment references, not adopted ISO text.
+All three TPI methods are Open ANCR alignment references, not adopted ISO text.

 ### 11.2 Open for review